bpgasoline/Group8Project/README.md

 4. Change the first entry to a username for yourself (doesn't really matter)
 5. Press Autogenerate Secure password under the second entry and copy it (and maybe paste it somewhere for the Compass part)
 6. Scroll down and change Built-in Role to Atlas admin
-7. Click Add User in the bottom right
+7. Click Add User in the bottom right <br />
 Then open MongoDB Compass
 1. Click Add new connection
 2. In the URI section, paste this and replace <db_username> with your username and <db_password> with your copied password